JRoshthen1/Whiteboard/README.md

 run `index.html` with a live server.

-make a new branch when contributing..
+fork the code and open a pull request when contributing